 Aircraft Dry Lease.
-During the fiscal year ended February 1, 2014, the Company leased aircraft from JBW Aircraft Leasing Company, Inc. ("JBW").
-The shareholders of JBW during the fiscal year were John N. Nordstrom (a retired Director and Co-Chairman of the Company), Bruce A. Nordstrom (a retired Director and Co-Chairman of the Company, father of Executive Officers Blake, Peter and Erik Nordstrom and a beneficial owner of more than 5% of Common Stock) and D. Wayne Gittinger (a retired Director and the spouse of Anne E. Gittinger, a beneficial owner of more than 5% of Common Stock).
+During the fiscal year ended January 31, 2015, the Company leased aircraft from JBW Aircraft Leasing Company, Inc. ("JBW").
+The shareholders of JBW during the fiscal year were John N. Nordstrom (a retired Director and Co-Chairman of the Company), Bruce A. Nordstrom (a retired Director and Co-Chairman of the Company, father of Executive Officers Blake, Peter and Erik Nordstrom and a beneficial owner of more than 5% of Common Stock) and Anne E. Gittinger (a beneficial owner of more than 5% of Common Stock).
 The lease arrangement is a "dry" lease, meaning that the Company pays an hourly market rate for use and provides or obtains its own fuel, crew and maintenance while using the leased aircraft.
 The dry lease rates were developed by a leading independent aircraft research company based on a survey of competitive rates.

-During the fiscal year, the Company used the JBW aircraft a total of 75.5 hours and paid JBW \$251,340.
+During the fiscal year, the Company used the JBW aircraft a total of 96.7 hours and paid JBW \$267,441.

 Rent and Maintenance, Pilot and Administrative Services.
-During the fiscal year ended February 1, 2014, the parties listed in the following table paid the Company for maintenance services, pilot services, management fees, and other miscellaneous fees related to the operation and maintenance of those parties' personal aircraft.
+During the fiscal year ended January 31, 2015, the parties listed in the following table paid the Company for maintenance services, pilot services, management fees, and other miscellaneous fees related to the operation and maintenance of those parties' personal aircraft.
 In addition, JBW paid the Company for hangar rent as shown in the following table.
-In each case, the payments exceeded the estimated cost to the Company of providing those services and were based on a survey conducted by a leading independent aircraft research company in October 2012 of competitive market rates for maintenance services, pilot services, management fees and hangar rent.
-Included on the JBW line item for Pilot Services for use of JBW's aircraft is \$6,430 paid by Blake Nordstrom, \$3,215 paid by Erik Nordstrom and \$643 paid by Peter Nordstrom, who are not shareholders of JBW.
+In each case, the payments exceeded the estimated cost to the Company of providing those services and were based on a survey conducted by a leading independent aircraft research company in October 2013 of competitive market rates for maintenance services, pilot services, management fees and hangar rent.
+Included on the JBW line item for Pilot Services for use of JBW's aircraft is \$3,246 paid by Blake Nordstrom and \$7,047 paid by Erik Nordstrom, who are not shareholders of JBW.